 How often should my baby do a poo?

-Both are normal.
-It's also normal for babies to strain or even cry when passing a poo.
-Your baby isn't constipated as long as their poos are soft, even if they haven't passed one for a few days.
+It's also normal for babies to strain or even cry when doing a poo.
+Your baby isn't constipated as long as their poos are soft, even if they haven't done one for a few days.

 Is it normal for my baby's poos to change?